 The Southwest Florida Water Management District (District) initiated work supporting development of minimum flows for the Lower Peace River in 2007.
-After an extensive review process, which included the District's facilitation of independent scientific peer review (Montagna et al. 2008), minimum flows for the Lower Peace River summarized in SWFWMD (2010) were adopted into the District's Water Levels and Rates of Flow rules (specifically Rule 40D-8.041(8), Florida Administrative Code or F.A.C.) in July 2010, and the minimum flow rule for the river became effective in August 2010.
+After an extensive review process, which included the District's facilitation of independent scientific peer review (Montagna et al. 2008), minimum flows for the Lower Peace River summarized in SWFWMD (2010) were adopted into the District's Water Levels and Rates of Flow rules (specifically Rule 40D-8.041(8), Florida Administrative Code or F.A.C.) in July 2010, and a minimum flows rule for the river became effective in August 2010.

-The currently adopted Lower Peace River minimum flows (Table 1-1) are based on the sum of the combined flows of the USGS Peace River at Arcadia, FL gage (02296750) plus the flow at the USGS Horse Creek near Arcadia, FL gage (02297310), and the USGS Joshua Creek at Nocatee, FL gage (02297100).
+The minimum flows established for the Lower Peace River in 2010 were based on the sum of the combined flows of the USGS Peace River at Arcadia, FL gage (02296750) plus the flow at the USGS Horse Creek near Arcadia, FL gage (02297310), and the USGS Joshua Creek at Nocatee, FL gage (02297100).

-The Lower Peace River minimum flows are both seasonal and flow dependent and include a low flow threshold that is applicable throughout the year as well as seasonally dependent (i.e., block-specific) minimum flows that specify allowable reductions in the sum of flows at the three gages denoted above that would occur in the absence of any permitted upstream withdrawals.
-The Lower Peace River minimum flows rule also specifies that the total permitted maximum withdrawals on any day shall not exceed 400 cfs and includes summary flow statistics that can be used as a tool to assess whether flows in the Lower Peace River remain above flow rates that are expected to occur with implementation of the minimum flows requirements.
+The minimum flows were both seasonal and flow dependent and included a low flow threshold applicable throughout the year as well as seasonally dependent (i.e., block-specific) minimum flows that specified allowable reductions in the sum of flows at the three gages denoted above that would occur in the absence of any permitted upstream withdrawals.
+The Lower Peace River minimum flows rule also specified that the total permitted maximum withdrawals on any day should not exceed 400 cfs and included summary flow statistics that could be used as a tool to assess whether flows in the Lower Peace River remain above flow rates that are expected to occur with implementation of the minimum flows requirements.